noudjuhhh/DE_capstone/readme.md

 For the pipeline we'll undertake the following process:

-1. We stage the data in S3 in CSV format
+1. We stage the data in S3 in CSV format.
-2. We import the data from S3 into Redshift using staging tables
+2. We import the data from S3 into Redshift using staging tables.
-3. We do some data checks to ensure that the import went well
+3. We do some data checks to ensure that the import went well.
-4. We do transformations to obtain our data model for our analyses
+4. We do transformations to obtain our data model for our analyses.

 ## Data model